 Using a structured approach to developing others whenever possible.

-Blind spots that are typically associated with the Sc personality type include…
+Weaknesses typically associated with the DISC type Sc personality include...

 Not bringing underlying conflict to the surface when necessary.